clartaq/cwiki/resources/private/md/About_Import_Export.md

 Upon success, you will be informed that the export was completed an where the file was stored.

 ### Exporting All Pages

+You can select the drop-down menu to "Export All" to save a copy of every (non-generated) page in the wiki.
+It could take awhile.
+It could take up a lot of space.

+It's one way to back up your database although importing each page one page at a time might be lengthy and tedious.

 ### Things You Should Know About Exporting